kubos/kubos/docs/contribution-process.md

 The KubOS CLA can be found [here](https://www.clahub.com/agreements/kubostech/KubOS).

-## Create a JIRA Issue
+## Create an Issue

 Everything you work on should have a corresponding JIRA issue.
+Community members might not have access to JIRA and should then create a Github issue instead.

-If one doesn't exist, you should create it:
+If one doesn't exist, you should create it.

+If you want to create an issue but not immediately work on it, the description field should be an in-depth summary of the problem/feature and what needs to be changed.
+Ideally, you, or whoever works the issue, should be able to read the description and understand what work needs to be done without talking to whoever created the issue (though talking to the creator is still recommended in order to make sure that the requirements are well understood and haven't changed since the issue was created).

+### JIRA

 - Click the 'Create' button at the top of the JIRA page
 - Project should be 'KubOS'
 - Issue type should be 'Story' or 'Bug'